-For some it’s cold hard money and that figure that sits in your bank account.
+For some it’s cold hard money and an arbitrary number in a bank account.

 For others it’s fame—how many people are reading my blog, listening to my music, watching me on stage?

-The way in which you measure success reveals a lot about your personality, about the person you are at the end of the day.
+The way in which you measure success reveals a lot about your personality.

 So, how do you measure success in life…?